Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 ALUMNI

-This exclusive, invitation only program provides recent TFAS alumni with scholarships to attend the 2026 TFAS Annual Conference on "Developing Courageous Citizens."
-The program includes special academic sessions, White House briefings, an America 250 walking tour and continued learning opportunities through a special post-conference educational programming.
+This exclusive, invitation-only program provided recent TFAS alumni with scholarships to attend the 2026 TFAS Annual Conference on "Developing Courageous Citizens."
+The program included special academic sessions, White House briefings, an America 250 walking tour and continued learning opportunities through a special post-conference educational sessions.

 Future of Freedom Luncheon Series